In some cases, a Guardian ad Litem’s services are a key component.

 In the above case with Jacob, the Guardian ad Litem will present the facts of the family situation, but the Guardian ad Litem is not a legal advocate of Jacob.
 Although Massachusetts values religious freedom, this freedom is not limitless when the care of a child with a curable form of cancer is concerned.
 There are other circumstances when a Guardian ad Litem may be involved such as a divorce, separation, or other matters that affect children or the family unit.

 If you are seeking a competent family law or child law lawyer or domestic relations attorney, please contact our offices by phone at 978-225-9030 during business hours or complete a contact form on our website.
-We will respond to your phone call or submission promptly.
+We will respond to your phone call or submission promptly, and you may schedule a free consultation with us.

-Leila and Liam are divorced and share custody of their two children.
+Leila and Liam are divorced and share physical custody of their two children.
 Liam has a new girlfriend who has moved in with him.
 Leila disapproves of their living arrangements, which she claims are against her moral beliefs.
-She wants to know whether she can prevent Liam from having his girlfriend around her children.
+She wants to know whether she can prevent Liam from having his girlfriend, a third party, around her children.
 What will the judge do when encountering this and other third party custody issues?

 When determining whether a party may prevent the other party from keeping the children in the presence of a third person, the Courts will weigh whether any adverse impact has been made on the children.